 The 90/90 stretch

-- If your right side is tight, sit on the floor with your right leg in front of you bent at a 90-degree angle, with your knee and ankle on the floor.
+- If your right side is tight, sit on the floor with your right leg in front of you bent at a 90-degree angle and your knee and ankle on the floor.
 Align your knee with your hip.

 - Your left leg should be out to your left side, bent at the knee into a 90-degree angle.
-This may be uncomfortable.
+Adjust the angle slightly if it feels uncomfortable.

-- Reach forward with your right hand, pushing your right hip away from it.
+- Reach forward with your right hand while pushing your right hip away from your hand.